How to Control Your Temper

 after rush hour.
 If you’re cranky first thing in the morning, don’t start stressful

 conversations with your spouse until you’ve had your morning coffee.
-Of course, you
+You can't prevent

-can't avoid every trigger, but recognizing and steering clear of the controllable
+every trigger, but recognizing and steering clear of the controllable ones can go

 close to boiling over.
-Deep breathing, for example, is a simple technique that can
+For example, deep breathing is a simple method that can work

-be effective at diffusing anger.
-To do it, inhale slowly through your nose, hold your
+well to ease anger.
+To do it, breathe in slowly through your nose, hold your breath

-breath for a few seconds, and then exhale through your mouth.
+for a few seconds, and then breathe out through your mouth.
 This helps counteract

 the rapid, shallow breathing that angry people often have.
-Visualizing a calm place,
+Picture a calm place, real

-real or imaginary, can also help.
-Practice these techniques daily, and they’ll feel
+or imaginary.
+This can also help.
+Practice these techniques every day.
+They’ll feel

 more natural as time goes on.

-Seek help.
-If calming yourself down isn’t working and no other cause can be found for your
+If calming yourself down isn’t working and no other cause can be found for your anger,

-kind of therapy can be done one-on-one or in a group situation.
-Most anger-management
+can be done one-on-one or in a group.
+Most anger-management counseling focuses on

-If you think you are going to become physically or emotionally violent, remove yourself
+If you think you are going to become physically or emotionally violent, get away from

 the situation.
 Take this loss-of-control feeling as a sign that you may need professional help.